despairblue/furry-octo-dangerzone/04-concept/README.md

 React is used to circumvent this problem.
 React calculates a lightweight representation of what is going to be rendered to the DOM and compares that to what is already rendered.
 It calculates a set of patches and only applies these to the DOM.

+The complete rerender of the view happens only im memory and is never sent to the DOM and thus never

 The code below is for explanation purposes and does not resemble react's implementation in any way.